-OL 421 Strategic Management and Policy (3 credits) Business School Capstone Course implementation, evaluation and control from the perspective of top management in profit-making U.S. and international corporations, and public and nonprofit organizations.
+OL 421 Strategic Management and Policy (3 credits) Business School Capstone Course

+This interdisciplinary approach to the study of the process of strategic management includes strategic analysis planning, implementation, evaluation and control from the perspective of top management in profit-making U.S. and international corporations, and public and nonprofit organizations.
 Text and case studies are used extensively.
 Prerequisites: ACC 201, ACC 202, FIN 320, MKT 113 and senior standing.
 Writing and Team Intensive Course.
 Experience with Microsoft Office or equivalent is required.
 Offered every semester.